 I prefer not to wash fresh elderflowers, as it'll wash off the pollen which removes some of the flavour.
 But do give them a good shake to make sure there's no insects lurking in the fragrant heads.

 Then remove the flower heads from the stems and discard the stalks.
 It's important that neither leaves nor stalks end up in the tea as they can cause an upset stomach.
+They also spoil the tea as they taste quite bitter.

 Place the flower heads in a pot or jug that can withstand hot water.
 Add 400ml just boiled water.
 It's best to allow the water to come off the boil to preserve the antioxidants in the elderflowers.
-Leave to steep for 5 or 10 minutes, strain and enjoy.
+Leave to brew for 5 or 10 minutes, strain and enjoy.

 Serving

 If you'd prefer a cold drink, try iced elderflower tea.
-Leave the tea to cool, and add a squeeze of lemon.
-Sweeten to taste with honey, and serve over ice.
+Leave the tea to cool, and add a slice of lemon.
+You can brew it a little stronger if you prefer by doubling the flowers in the pot, as chilled tea has a milder flavour.

 FAQs

-Other healthy drinks you might like
+Other foraged herbal teas you might like

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.